 Stakeholder Collaboration and Comment: The IWIB is responsible for overseeing the development, implementation and modification of the Unified State Plan and for convening all relevant programs, required partners and stakeholders.
 The State agencies responsible for the administration of the core and required programs have reviewed and commented on appropriate operational planning portions of the modified Unified State Plan.
-Illinois' Unified State Plan was released for public comment on February 2, 2022, to allow interested stakeholders to participate in the development of the plan.
-During the public comment period, two public webinars were conducted to provide ample opportunity for public feedback and input on the 2022 Unified State Plan modification.
+Illinois' Unified State Plan was released for public comment on January 10, 2020, to allow interested stakeholders to participate in the development of the plan.
+During the public comment period, three public forums across the state, as well as a webinar and surveys of the business and organized labor communities, were conducted to provide ample opportunity for public feedback and input on the 2020 Unified State Plan.